-As interest payments on the loan due to parent undertaking due in 2027, accruing interest at 9.0% per annum can be deferred (as described in note 8) they have been included in the maturity analysis in the same category as the principal repayment.
-The principal repayments of the loans due to parent undertaking are expected to be at the respective maturity dates.
+As interest payments on the loan due to parent undertaking can be deferred, they have been included in the maturity analysis in the same category as the principal repayment in 2027.

+The principal repayments of the Preference shares and the loans due to related parties are expected to be at the respected maturity dates.